Logging Off to Renew—A Leadership Lesson from Germany

 Physical Energy—Movement, Rest, and Presence

 We started and sometimes ended our days walking or running through the fields and trails near Schwanstetten, a small town outside Nürnberg.
-The quiet rhythm of my feet on the path, the fresh air of the Bavarian countryside, and the simple pleasure of moving without an agenda reminded me that physical energy isn’t something we force.
-But it is something we renew with intention.
-We slept well.
-We lingered over sunlit meals in the Wintergärten.
-We didn’t race from one attraction to the next.
+The quiet rhythm of my feet on the path, the fresh air of the Bavarian countryside, and the simple pleasure of moving without an agenda reminded me that physical energy isn’t something we should need to force.
+It is something we should renew with intention.
+While in Germany, we slept well.
+“Sleep is a commanding energy renewal source” (9 Leader Touchstones).
+I woke to the sounds of roosters and sunlight streaming into our room each morning.
+We lingered over brunch in the Wintergärten.
+We didn’t race from one moment to the next.
 And for once, I didn’t jolt awake thinking about my inbox.
-“Sleep is a commanding energy renewal source” (9 Leader Touchstones).
-I woke with the sounds of roosters and sunlight streaming into our room each morning.
 Without constant alerts and demands, I could feel my body exhale.
 I moved more and rested more, and in doing both, I created space for physical vitality to return.

 Mental Energy—Focus Through Disconnection

 That kind of mental stillness is more than rest.
 It’s a form of cognitive recovery.
 It sharpens your mind, strengthens your focus, and generates new neural connections.
-That’s the essence of the Curiosity Touchstone: when we quiet the noise, our minds can begin to make new meaning.
+It creates a breeding ground for cultivating the Curiosity Touchstone.
+When we quiet the noise, our minds can begin to make new meaning.

 Emotional Energy—Laughter, Connection, and History